 - Stir the henna and add some more water if the paste has become very thick.

 - Apply to ¼-inch sections beginning at the top center of the head directly to the scalp, pulling it through the lengths of the hair.
-Continue until entire scalp and strands of the hair are covered.
+Continue until the entire scalp and strands of the hair are covered.

 - Gently work henna well into your hair and scalp.
 You may need to re-apply more mix to hairs that pop out around the hairline, at the crown, and around the ears.
 Cement it down!
 Gather all the hair and pile on top of your head.

 - Leave on for at least an hour, and up to twelve, as determined by the strand test done earlier.
-The longer your leave it on, the darker it can get.
+The longer you leave it on, the darker it can get.
 Consider sleeping with the henna on but be sure to protect pillowcases and sheets.

 - For stronger red highlights, use heat from a blow dryer (from five minutes to half an hour) on your wrapped head to help the paste better penetrate the hair shaft.